Kipnis homers twice, Indians beat Tigers 4-2

 Cleveland is now 14-1 against the last-place Tigers this year, and that’s a big reason the Indians are firmly in the postseason hunt.
 They began the day 3 ½ games behind AL Central-leading Minnesota.

+Civale (2-3) allowed two runs and six hits, striking out five with no walks.
+With the Indians up 2-1 in the sixth, Detroit put men on second and third with nobody out.
+The Tigers scored a run that inning, but that was it.
+Civale limited the damage.

+“You don’t see too many barrels on him,” Kipnis said.
+“For such a young age and not many starts under his belt, he has a lot of composure.
+He doesn’t really get too rattled.”

-Aaron Civale (2-3) pitched seven solid innings for Cleveland.
-Nick Goody worked the eighth, and Brad Hand finished for his 32nd save in 37 chances.
+Nick Goody worked the eighth inning for Cleveland, and Brad Hand finished for his 32nd save in 37 chances.

 Detroit starter Jordan Zimmermann allowed two runs in six innings, but Buck Farmer (5-5) allowed Lindor’s one-out solo shot in the eighth, which bounced of the top of the wall and over in center field.
 That gave the Indians a 3-2 lead.